-Biblical Interpretation is the work of the Spirit because it is in the power of the Church's present experience of the Spirit, the Church reads and interprets the Scripture.
+Biblical Interpretation is the work of the Spirit because it is in the power of the Church's present experience of the Spirit.
+The Church reads and interprets the Scripture.
 Keeping this in mind, the course is designed to teach the students the art and science of biblical interpretation.
-The course will start by reading the Gospel of Matthew (especially the Matthean miracles) so that the students will learn the art and science, and then will come to understand some of the methods: textual criticism, form criticism, historical criticism, source criticism, redaction criticism, narrative criticism, social science criticism, feminist criticism, cultural criticism and so on.
+The students will come to understand some of the methods: textual criticism, form criticism, historical criticism, source criticism, redaction criticism, narrative criticism, social science criticism, feminist criticism, cultural criticism and so on.